jiep/offensive-ai-compilation/README.md

   * [Input-Aware Dynamic Backdoor Attack](https://arxiv.org/abs/2010.08138)
   * [How To Backdoor Federated Learning](https://arxiv.org/abs/1807.00459)
   * [Planting Undetectable Backdoors in Machine Learning Models](https://arxiv.org/abs/2204.06974)
+  * [Fool the AI!](https://fooltheai.mybluemix.net/): Hackers can use backdoors to poison training data and cause an AI model to misclassify images.
+Learn how IBM researchers can tell when data has been poisoned, then guess what backdoors have been hidden in these datasets.
+Can you guess the backdoor?

 ##### 🏃‍♂️ Evasion 🏃‍♂️